 With so many participants, we had to develop a number of web apps to manage the program.
-We needed background information about the state of EdTech in participating districts to design training, we needed a means to continue interacting with teachers after their initial training, and we needed the ability to do program evaluation and reporting since this was all funded by grants and contracts.
+We needed background information about the state of EdTech in participating districts to design training, we needed a means to continue interacting with teachers after their initial training, and we needed the ability to do program evaluation and reporting.
 Out of necessity, our suite of TIM Tools began to take shape.

 After several years, our goal of increasing district EdTech capacity was achieved and the program wound down.
 Most of our trainers, which we had originally plucked from the classroom, had now moved into district positions.
 We therefore began licensing the TIM Tools to other states, districts, and individual schools—first in the US and then internationally.
 While we missed the excitement of working with so many thousands of teachers directly, we certainly didn’t miss the nightmare of processing travel authorizations and individual car rental, lodging, and meal expense reports for over a hundred trainers each week.

 So what does that have to do with exercise bicycles?